lee-orr/dexterous_developer/docs/src/bevy/resources.md

 You initialize the resource by using either `app.init_serializable_resource::<R: ReplacableType + Resource + Default>()` or `app.insert_serializable_resource::<R: ReplacableType + Resource>(initializer: impl 'static + Send + Sync + Fn() -> R)`

+You can also mark a resource type as serializable without actively adding a copy of it to the application using `app.register_serializable_resource::<R: ReplacableType + Resource>()`.
+This will only serialize/deserialize the resource if it existins at the time of the reload.

 - using `serde` and implementing `SerializableResource`.
 This approach relies on `rmp_serde` to serialize and deserialize the resource.

   ```rust